avkl/twinning/README.md

 ```

 ### ``energy()``
 ``energy()`` computes the energy distance (Székely and Rizzo, 2013) between a given dataset and a set of points in same dimensions.
 Energy distance is the metric minimized by twinning.
 The following code computes the energy distance between the synthetic dataset and a randomly drawn sample from it.
-The smaller the energy distance, the more statistically similar is the sample to the dataset.
+Smaller the energy distance, the more statistically similar the sample is to the dataset.

 ```python
 import numpy as np